Mick Jagger and Keith Richards pay tribute to late Rolling Stones bandmate Charlie Watts

 View both photos below:

-An official statement from the band described Watts as “a cherished husband, father and grandfather”, as well as “one of the greatest drummers of his generation”.
+An official statement from Watts’ spokesperson, distributed by the band, described him as “a cherished husband, father and grandfather”, as well as “one of the greatest drummers of his generation”.

 “We kindly request that the privacy of his family, band members and close friends is respected at this difficult time,” it concluded.